There’s no better way to celebrate fall than with a trip to the apple orchard!

 What You Do

-“Pick-your-own” apple orchards often advertise in local newspapers when they’re open for visitors.
-This website can also help you find an orchard near your home: pickyourown.org
+- Find a “Pick-your-own” apple orchard.
+This website can help you find an orchard near your home: pickyourown.org

 - Apples don’t just taste good.
 They are good for you.
 Tell your child the old adage, “An apple a day keeps the doctor away.”
-Explain that apples are a healthful food to eat because they have a lot of important vitamins and nutrients, but don’t have any fat or salt.
+Explain that apples are a healthy food to eat because they have a lot of important vitamins and nutrients.
 Some studies suggest that eating apples regularly will improve your overall health and may help prevent some types of cancers and heart disease.

 - Animals like them, too.
 Ask your child to name animals that they think might eat apples while they’re still on the tree.
 (Woodpeckers, blue jays, robins, and squirrels are some of the animals that eat apples while they are still hanging on the tree.)
 What about apples that have fallen on the ground?
 (Rabbits, foxes, deer, chipmunks, and pheasants are just a few of the animals that commonly eat “drops.”)